karanpratapsingh/system-design/README.md

 But where can we store files at scale?
 Well, [object storage](https://karanpratapsingh.com/courses/system-design/storage#object-storage) is what we're looking for.
 Object stores break data files up into pieces called objects.
 It then stores those objects in a single repository, which can be spread out across multiple networked systems.
 We can also use distributed file storage such as [HDFS](https://karanpratapsingh.com/courses/system-design/storage#hdfs) or [GlusterFS](https://www.gluster.org).

-_Fun fact: Whatsapp deletes media on its servers once it has been downloaded by the user._
+_Fun fact: WhatsApp deletes media on its servers once it has been downloaded by the user._

 We can use object stores like [Amazon S3](https://aws.amazon.com/s3), [Azure Blob Storage](https://azure.microsoft.com/en-in/services/storage/blobs), or [Google Cloud Storage](https://cloud.google.com/storage) for this use case.